Key Takeaways

 Are there fees for structured settlements?

-The structured settlement itself has no fees to you—the defendant pays for the annuity.
-However, the implied return in the annuity reflects the issuer's costs and profit.
-Independent financial advice may have costs, but they're usually worthwhile for significant settlements.
+The structured settlement itself is usually funded by the defendant or insurer through the settlement.
+However, the annuity price, commission structure, and implied return reflect the issuer's costs and profit.
+Independent financial advice may have costs, but it is often worthwhile for significant settlements.

 What happens if the annuity company fails?